Vienna Media News 05/2014 VIDEO: Handmade in Vienna

 Cups and plates in pastel shades, lamps with delicate drilled patterns and beautifully decorated storm lamps: every piece produced by porcelain makers feine dinge is 100% handmade.
-First, they are poured into moulds and retouched before being fired.
+First, they are poured into molds and retouched before being fired.
 Next comes sanding and glazing before the firing process is repeated.
-Sandra Haischberger’s pared-down designs have distinctive tangible properties and feature finely structured surfaces.
-She is also comfortable looking to the past for inspiration in her work.
+Sandra Haischberger’s pared-down designs have distinctive tactile properties and feature finely structured surfaces.
+She is also comfortable looking to the past for inspiration in her designs.

 - Master violin maker, Bärbel Bellinghausen, Hamburgerstrasse 7/25, 1050 Vienna, www.bellinghausen.at

 - feine dinge, Porzellanmanufaktur, Krongasse, 1050 Vienna, from the end of May 2014: Margaretenstrasse 35, 1040 Vienna, www.feinedinge.at